Economy-Work/WorkInBW/README.md

 Aditionally, the users are able to view a list of resources which will help them with getting started in Baden-Württemberg: The resources cover topics like work permits, visas, accomondation in BW and more.

 ## Running it locally:
 To run the project locally, you need to have a python3 and php >= 7.4 runtime installed and setup on your system.
+You'll also need a running MySQL database, such as MariaDB.

+First of all, you'll need to create a new MySQL database and a user with access to it.
+Enter the credentials into the `backend/config.php` file and import the empty databse schema (`db_schema.sql`) into your database to create the necessary tables.

 To run the PHP backend, clone the Repository and either you can setup an webserver with PHP to support to run and access it, or you can go into the `backend/` directory and start a local development server:
 `php -S localhost:8080`